by Johnathan Arnold

 Hospitality is for Every Believer

 Although hospitality is a requirement for pastors, hospitality should be a priority for every believer.
-The fact that some have the gift of hospitality does not exempt us from hospitality any more than some people's gift of faith exempts us from having faith of our own!
+The fact that some have the gift of hospitality does not exempt us from hospitality any more than some people's gift of faith exempts us from having faith of our own.
 We are told in 1 Peter 4:9 to "show hospitality to one another without grumbling.”
 Romans 12:13 instructs us to “contribute to the needs of the saints and seek to show hospitality.”
 1 Timothy 5:10 praises the woman who “has brought up children, has shown hospitality, has washed the feet of the saints, has cared for the afflicted, and has devoted herself to every good work.”

 Hospitality is the fastest way to grow a church into a stronger community.

 A church may grow numerically, but it will rarely become a stronger community until we make open-door hospitality a priority.
 We need to do more than gather together for a weekly service; we need to live our lives together.
-As a pastor, what has transformed my relationship to my people more than any other thing is inviting them to come to my house and spend time with my little family.
+As a pastor, what has transformed my relationships with my people more than any other thing is inviting them to come to my house and spend time with my little family.
 Sometimes, this means a Bible study; other times, it just means drinking coffee and chatting, or playing a game.
 Jacob Martin, one of my spiritual heroes, taught me that an Uno night without any strings attached is a good investment of a pastor’s time.

 Practical Tips for Getting Started

-If you’re hesitant about the idea of opening up your home, don’t worry!
+If you’re hesitant about the idea of opening up your home, don’t worry.
 It’s a big step, but it’s a gospel step.
 Here are a few practical tips for getting started on the track to radical hospitality.

 Make your home a place that people want to be.
 Comfortable sofas and plenty of space for toddlers to romp around will go a long way towards making people feel safe and at ease.
 Consider having toys, books, and games on hand to occupy children so parents can focus on meaningful conversation.
 Keep the expensive breakables out of reach, or be prepared to do what Mrs. Grover Cleveland did when her guest accidentally crushed an expensive piece of thin, antique china: she picked up a cup and smashed hers as well.